ADHD And Cognitive Anxiety – Now 3 Types

 Do Tell Your Friends:

 The new ADHD is now EFD.
 EFD is more accurate, less derisive, and sets more clear treatment targets.
-Please Tweet, RT and forward this important message with LinkedIn, or Facebook – the ADHD community can use a different Holiday gift – one that's done with outdated and ineffective name calling.
+Please Tweet, RT, and forward this important message to LinkedIn, or Facebook – the ADHD community can use a different Holiday gift – one that's done with outdated and ineffective name-calling.
 [Recently at the national CHADD meeting Dr Russell Barkley agreed 😉 – …but he liked EFDD! – and btw, I sent him a note on this different perspective before sending out this post…] Russ is on the right track with the Cognitive Anxiety we have been seeing and treating in the office since 1996.

-If you write, think, treat or otherwise reflect upon these ADHD matters, please do pass this along.
-The downstream effect will be constructive for those who suffer with Cognitive Anxiety and haven't yet been treated.
+If you write, think, treat, or otherwise reflect upon these ADHD matters, please do pass this along.
+The downstream effect will be constructive for those who suffer from Cognitive Anxiety and haven't yet been treated.

 Please drop a comment here, and weigh in on your personal observations about cognitive anxiety from your personal experience.